nicklvsa/shorturl/README.md

 - View short url's long url:
     `http://localhost:8080/v/short_url_id`

-#### Endpoint explanation
+#### Endpoint notes

 These endpoints are all defined as `GET` endpoints.
 This makes it easy to use in the browser, but also useful for a developer to integrate.

 In some of the above routes, `employee_id` is listed as part of path.
 This path variable is a unique string that represents a specific user, allowing short urls to be owned by an `employee_id`.
 When creating a new short url with the `/short/new/:employee_id` route, the `employee_id` may be any string.
 This will then be needed to reference metrics about the short url, and to delete the short url.

 ## FAQs